Prof. Richard Reilly

 Professor Reilly is a member of the Royal Irish Academy.
 He is a Fellow of Trinity College Dublin, the Royal Academy of Medicine in Ireland, the Royal Society of Medicine and the European Alliance for Medical and Biological Engineering & Science.
 He was awarded the 2013 Samuel Haughton Silver Medal by the Royal Academy of Medicine in Ireland.

-Professor Reilly’s laboratory focuses on three major enabling themes
+Professor Reilly’s laboratory focuses on four major enabling themes

 Neural Implantable Devices and Systems

 Objective Measures of Speech Perception in Cochlear Implant Users.

 Neural Processing of signals reflecting activity of human sensory and motor systems

 EEG and EMG based analysis of the human vestibular system.

 Electrophysiological analysis of Freezing of Gait in Parkinson’s Disease.

 Electrophysiological and neuroimaging of temporal information processing in Dystonia.

 Analysis of respiratory acoustics in Asthma and COPD.